LogoLogo

 A summary of all of the relations that you may use when editing a policy record

 FAIRsharing record relationships allow you to enumerate all of the ways in which your policy is related to other resources within the wider ecosystem of research standards, databases, policies and FAIR assistance components.
-The corresponding Relation Graph for your record will not only showcase your resource's interoperability but also your collaborations and engagement with your community.
+The corresponding for your record will not only showcase your resource's interoperability but also your collaborations and engagement with your community.

 Our goal is to represent your policy as accurately as possible, to showcase its attributes as well as its integration within the broader research landscape.